OpenMandrivaSoftware/docker-builder/README.md

 ```

 ## Contributing
-Contributions to this repository are welcome.Please ensure that your contributions adhere to the OpenMandriva coding standards and guidelines.
+Contributions to this repository are welcome.
+Please ensure that your contributions adhere to the OpenMandriva coding standards and guidelines.

 ## License
-This project is licensed under the MIT License.See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 Acknowledgments
 This repository is maintained by the OpenMandriva Association.